 We believe participation in charitable activities, sports and community initiatives gives our directly to charitable efforts in the areas of health, well-being, sports, like the disabled and elderly.
-We have years, which provides vital assistance to children with life-threatening conditions.
+We have supported the Life Line Fund for many years, which provides vital assistance to children with life-threatening conditions.